matthew-brett/pydagogue/git_annex_from_scratch.md

 Make an ordinary Git commit.
 This generates a new directory-listing object, and a new commit object.

-This is basic Git machinery, but notice that the listed (short) commit hash correponds to one of the two new objects.
+This is basic Git machinery, but notice that the listed (short) commit hash corresponds to one of the two new objects.
 The other is the directory listing.

 ```{code-cell}
 git commit -m "Added first file"